Analysing Our Electrical Energy Options

 What we analysed – Nuclear and Renewables

-SCENARIO 1 – NEM 2022 CURRENT – The first is the existing generation mix which was modeled to ensure the costs used and emissions intensities would be close to the reality of both our wholesale electricity market and the resulting emissions intensity.
-Cost to low voltage customers is 23 cents/kWh and emissions intensity is 693 gr CO2/kWh.
+SCENARIO 1 – NEM AS AT 2022 – The first is the generation mix in 2022 which was modeled to ensure the costs used and emissions intensities would be close to the reality of both our wholesale electricity market and the resulting emissions intensity.
+Cost to low voltage customers is 34.5 cents/kWh and emissions intensity on LCA basis of 713 gr CO2/kWh and on a BFF basis is 708 g-CO2/kWh.
 Generation total is 200TWh/yr

-SCENARIO 5 – NUCLEAR ISP 49% + RE The fifth scenario generates 49% nuclear energy.
-The costs of operation the nuclear power plants is increased by having to operate with solar energy thereby reducing their capacity factors to 76.5%.
-This scenario has total generating capacity of 161GW and storage of 510GWh It also includes 11GW of open cycle gas plants Cost to low voltage customers is 29 cents/kWh.
-We have matched AEMO’s Step change demand of 516TWh/r in this scenario in 2050 The emissions intensity reflects the benefits of nuclear energy with 79 gr CO2/kWh.
+SCENARIO 5 – NUCLEAR ISP 50% + RE The fifth scenario generates 50% nuclear energy.
+The costs of operation of the nuclear power plants increases by having to operate with solar energy and wind thereby reducing their capacity factors to 81%.
+This scenario has a total generating capacity of 171GW and storage power of 23.8GW with stored energy of 465GWh.
+Cost to low voltage customers is 48 cents/kWh. and an ultra-low emissions intensity of 64 gr CO2/kWh LCA basis and 0 g-CO2/kWh for BFF

 NEM Nuclear and Renewables Scenarios for 2050